Jiawei98/Jiawei98.github.io/_pages/research.md

 My research centers on the development and application of statistical methodology for complex business data.
 I create tools for **discrete data analysis** and the integration of **large language models** to analyze mixed-type and unstructured survey data.
 In parallel, I advance statistical learning methods—including **penalized regression**, **neural networks**, and **deep learning**—for high-dimensional, multi-modal data, with applications in asset pricing, econometrics, and organizational research.

+*denote equal contributions; authors are ordered alphabetically by family name.

 ### Preprint or Submitted Papers

 1. **Jiawei Huang**, Dungang Liu, Yuan Jiang, & Yu Xie.
 An "*i*-mobility" Framework for Studying Social Mobility: Individualized Inference via Generative Analysis of Discrete Data.
 Preprint for submission to *Journal of the American Statistical Association*. **Job Market Paper**.